alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 Zeldo  - Canon proposed to her with squareforce.

 ## Item Locations
 Sword  - Mandatory.
-From chest in forest.
+Chest next to tomb stone.
-Bowl   - Mandatory.
-From soup Jane gives you in village.
+Cup    - Mandatory.
+From Navy.
-Banjo  - Optional.
-From Teach in village.
+Banjo  - Mandatory.
+From chest in house.
 Bomb   - Mandatory.
-From cannon in mountains.
+From canon in ice castle.
 Brang  - Optional.
 4 coins from shop in village.
 Shield - Optional.
 4 coins from shop in field.
 Need brang.
 Sling  - Optional.
-4 coins from shop in forest.
+4 coins from shop in crypt.
 Need bomb.
-Mask   - Optional.
-4 coins from shop in crypt.
+Ears   - Optional.
+4 coins from shop in woods.

 ## Duck Locations
 Duck #1 - Fores.
 Room after Lime.